AlekzanderDee/twitter_api/README.md

 2. Activate virtual environment and install all dependencies from `requirements.txt`
-3. Make sure you have Twitter Consumer API Key (client key) and Twitter Consumer API Secret Key (secret key) available
+3. Make sure you have Twitter Consumer API Key (client key) and Twitter Consumer API Secret Key (secret key) available (see [developers information](https://developer.twitter.com/en/docs/basics/getting-started) for more details )

 ### Running the CLI
 You can get quick help information about the usage by typing and executing the following command: